DanyLinuxoid/NotAKeyLogger/README.md

 There will be no possibility implemented for keylogger to determine language on computer and write characters to file based on choosen language (this will decrease perfomance + requires A LOT of code space for junky character sets and comparisons)!
 Use Mappers or create your own for other languages.

 ## TODO:
-1. Polymorphic code
+1. Polymorphic code.
-2. Signature, filename change, icon change, process name change
+2. Signature, filename change, icon change, process name change.
+3. Remove hardcoded IP+ PORT configuration in keylogger and server, make it configurable for user without need of touching code.

 Fun Fact: Currently "Kaspersky" with highest security settings detects both programms as "HEUR:Trojan.Win32.Generic"